-This low carb squash casserole recipe helps make getting all your veggie servings in delicious and easy!
+This keto squash casserole recipe helps make getting all your veggie servings in delicious and easy!

 This low carb side dishes secret ingredient is velvety yellow squash.
 Like a lot of low carb recipes, this one has a trick – instead of using crackers, I sub in crispy and salty pork rinds for that blissfully crunchy top layer!